tristanbatchler/tbat.me/_posts/2022-11-21-godot-python-mmo-part-2.md

 redditurl:
 ---

-Welcome back to the tutorial series focusing in making an MMO with Godot and Python.
+Welcome back to the tutorial series focused on making an MMO with Godot and Python.
 In the [previous lesson](/2022/11/20/godot-python-mmo-part-1.html), we set up a most basic chatroom using a very robust framework for communicating packets between client and server.

 In this lesson, we will focus on bringing a database into the mix, and demonstrate its usefulness by allowing someone to register an account, and log in to the chatroom.
 Other users will then know who they're talking to!